Take a moment to find out what personal loans are, and learn what to do if and when you need them.

 However, if you take six months to make full payment, your total interest is almost $500.
 And if you take a whole year before you make full payment, your total interest will be almost $1,000!

-With such high interest rates, revolving loans should only be used as an absolute last resort, like in an emergency where you can’t use a credit card and you know you can make the repayment as soon as possible.
+With their sky high interest rates, revolving loans should only be used as an absolute last resort.
+For example, in an emergency where you can’t use a credit card and you know you can make the repayment as soon as possible.
 You should definitely not be looking at long-term repayment for a revolving loan.

 Term loans can range from 1 to 7 years.
-The longer the term, the lower your monthly payments but the more interest you incur.
+The longer the term, the lower your monthly payments—but the more interest you incur.
+If you’re looking at lower monthly repayments and hence a higher loan period, HSBC is a good bet.
+Their personal loans stretch up to 7 years.

-How do I make sense of the interest rate?
+5. How do I make sense of the interest rates?

 Banks know you’re not stupid, but they’ll still try to confuse you with phrases like Effective Interest Rate (EIR) and Applied Interest Rate (AIR).
 Which one should you look at when deciding which kind of loan to choose?

 The lower Applied Interest Rate is usually just for advertisement purposes.
 It’s purposely low so as to attract you.
-So ignore it like you would a woman wearing too much makeup.
-You really don’t want to know what’s she’s hiding.
+So ignore it like you would a job ad that has a vague job description coupled with the phrase “fast-paced work environment”.
+You really don’t want to know what it’s hiding.

 The Effective Interest Rate is the more important one of the two, and a good bank will be upfront about what it includes.
 The DBS Personal Loan, for example, includes a 1% processing fee in the EIR.